U. S. Securities and Exchange Commission

 Deferred taxes are accounted for using the asset and liability method in respect of temporary differences arising from differences between the carrying amount of assets and liabilities in the unaudited interim consolidated financial statements and the corresponding tax bases used in the computation of taxable income (loss).
 In principle, deferred tax liabilities are recognized for all taxable temporary differences.
 Deferred tax assets are recognized to the extent that it is probable that taxable profit will be available against which deductible temporary differences can be utilized.
 Deferred tax is calculated using tax rates that are expected to apply to the period when the asset is realized or the liability is settled.
 Deferred tax is charged or credited in the statements of operations, except when it is related to items credited or charged directly to equity, in which case the deferred tax is dealt with in equity.
 Net deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the net deferred tax asset will not be realized.

 An uncertain tax position is recognized as a benefit only if it is “more likely than not” that the tax position would be sustained in a tax examination, with a tax examination being presumed to occur.
 The amount recognized is the largest amount of tax benefit that has a greater than 50% likely of being realized on examination.
 For tax positions not meeting the “more likely than not” test, no tax benefit is recorded.
-Penalties and interest incurred related to underpayment of income tax for uncertain tax positions are classified as income tax expenses in the period incurred.
+Penalties and interest incurred related to underpayment of income tax for uncertain tax positions are classified as income tax expense in the period incurred.

 The Hong Kong tax returns filed for 2017 and subsequent years are subject to examination by the applicable tax authorities.